 If you are considering cancelling an employee’s pre-booked period of holiday you should ensure you have considered all alternative options to ensure that the needs of the business are met.

 If an employee chooses to go ahead with a foreign holiday, having previously been told not to by you because you can not accomodate the period of quarantine, you may consider disciplinary action.

 Although the government has encouraged employers to act ‘sympathetically’ to employees’ subject to quarantine, that request is non-binding.

 Disciplinary action would be most appropriate where the leave is treated as unauthorised, particularly where a company policy has been put in place regarding the treatment of quarantine.

 Consideration should be given to whether the holiday was booked before the pandemic occurred; whether quarantine was imposed after travelling had commenced; or whether the employee travelled knowing that they would need to quarantine.
-Be aware that all these scenarios may be treated the same.

 If you have any questions please call me on 0114 360 0626 or simply email me at email@example.com.